 Several times in this century the totalitarians have said: "The Americans have no patience, they have no stamina, they have no will to fight, they are inward-looking.
-Let us take the risk; the Americans have no heart for this."
+Let us take the risk."
 And the totalitarians have taken their risks.
 What a price the world has paid.

-Today let there be no mistake.
+LJoday let there be no mistake.
 We do have the patience, the stamina, the will to resist.

-Well - these are the things that have been on my mind today.
+Well -- these are the things that have been on my mind today.
 Now, I'd like very much to hear your questions, your comments, and your ideas.